 As a violist, Chase studies with James Przygocki at the University of Wyoming.
 He also has worked with Daniel Sweeny, Ann Roggen, Joen Vasquez, and Marylene Gingras-Roy.

 Jordan also maintains a small studio of young violin and viola students through the University of Wyoming String Project, where he also teaches advanced chamber music.
-Prior teaching engagements have included being faculty for ViolaFest West 2016 in Laramie, WY.
+Prior teaching engagements have included being faculty for the ViolaFest West in Laramie, WY in 2016 and 2017.

 When he isn’t playing music, you can find Chase finding renewed inspiration in the vast wilderness, where he gains some of his best ideas.
 His adventures have led him to the Sierra Nevada mountains in California, the Uinta Mountains in Utah, the Wind River Range in Wyoming, and on a 100-mile trek in Montana’s Bob Marshall Wilderness Complex.
 He also works as an author and editor at Backpacking Light magazine, where he writes reviews as well as investigates outdoor ethics, philosophy, and contemplates his expanding theories regarding the intrinsic value of wilderness.